 We are seeking the following types of submission:

-Submissions to EuSpRIG 2013 may not have (already) been published in a journal or conference proceedings, nor presented at another conference.
+Submissions to the EuSpRIG conference may not have already been published in a journal or conference proceedings, nor presented at another conference.
 Moreover, they may not be currently under consideration for publication or presentation elsewhere.
-Only papers that are accepted and presented in person will be published.
+Only papers and presentations that are accepted and presented in person will be published.